helgaosano/event-movies/README.md

 ## Description

-The objective of this web application is to enable users to check available movies and interact with the navigation seamlessly.
+The objective of this web application is to enable users to check available movies through the search bar and interact with the navigation seamlessly.
-A user is able to scan through the movies displayed and see a brief overview of each film and their ratings.
+A user is able to scan through the movies displayed and see a brief overview of each film, release year and their ratings.

 ## Requirements